Who is defined as a child?

 - All staff are required to sign a declaration stating that they are fit to work with children.

 - To comply with new regulations, a DBS check will be carried out on all staff who have contact with children.

 Training and Supervision

-All staff are informed about the Child Protection Policy, and given the opportunity to discuss its implications with the Academic Principal as part of their induction / orientation.
+All staff are informed about the Child Protection Policy, and given the opportunity to discuss its implications with the Principal and Director of Studies as part of their induction.

 - Staff are not allowed to work alone with a child in a classroom with a closed door.
 If a teacher is having a one-to-one discussion with a child, it is preferred that this takes place in the open common area.
 In the event that the meeting takes place in a classroom, the door to the room and the blinds on the windows will be left open,

 - It is strictly prohibited for any staff member to arrange any meeting with a child outside of the school hours, and/or outside of the school premises.